Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG: Framework

 \subsection{Serve Phase}

 At serve time, the pre-compiled skill directories are uploaded to Anthropic's Skills API.
 The API implements progressive disclosure: skill names and one-line descriptions are pre-loaded into the agent's context, but full file content is loaded only when the agent explicitly reads a file.
 This design is critical for token efficiency.
-Pre-loading all navigation files would flood the context with thousands of tokens of irrelevant summaries; loading nothing would leave the agent blind to the corpus.
+Pre-loading all navigation files would flood the context with thousands of tokens of irrelevant summaries.
+Loading nothing would leave the agent blind to the corpus.
 Progressive disclosure strikes a balance: the agent sees just enough (skill names and descriptions, approximately 200 tokens total) to make an informed first decision, then incrementally loads detail as it descends.

-\paragraph{Tools.} The agent receives two tools: (1) \texttt{code\_execution}, which allows browsing \skillmd{} and \indexmd{} files through \texttt{view} commands, providing the agent with full visibility into the hierarchy; and (2) \texttt{get\_document(doc\_id)}, a custom tool that retrieves the full text of a document from the document store given its identifier.
+\paragraph{Tools.} The agent receives two tools: (1) \texttt{code\_execution}, which allows browsing \skillmd{} and \indexmd{} files (as well as the corpus-level \texttt{entity\_index.json}) through standard shell utilities such as \texttt{ls}, \texttt{cat}, and \texttt{grep}, providing the agent with full visibility into the hierarchy, and (2) \texttt{get\_document(doc\_id)}, a custom tool that retrieves the full text of a document from the document store given its identifier.
 The two-tool design reflects the two types of information the agent needs: \emph{navigational} (where to look) and \emph{evidential} (what to cite).
 Keeping them separate means the agent can survey many document summaries cheaply before committing to the token cost of reading full documents.